simmarum/AdventOfCode/2016/day-08/README.md

 There seems to be an intermediate check of the voltage used by the display: after you swipe your card, if the screen did work, *how many pixels should be lit?*

+Your puzzle answer was 110.

 ## --- Part Two ---

 You notice that the screen is only capable of displaying capital letters; in the font it uses, each letter is `5` pixels wide and `6` tall.

 After you swipe your card, *what code is the screen trying to display?*

+Your puzzle answer was ZJHRKCPLYJ.